morhendos/tenis-del-parque/docs/PLAYER_MATCH_IMPROVEMENTS.md

    - Loss 1-2 should show 1 point in standings
    - Loss 0-2 should show 0 points in standings
    - Points should be calculated dynamically each time standings are loaded

+5. **Test Standings Display:**
+   - Active players should appear at the top
+   - Inactive/pending players should appear below
+   - Within each group, players should be sorted by points

 ## Migration Notes